OpenCLIM/cropnet/README.md

 The strength of each constraint is dependent on the errors (variances) associated with each timeseries.
 The smaller the error, the more strongly the optimal timeseries is pulled towards the timeseries.
 These are user configurable.
 By default, the error in the modelled timeseries is assumed to be the variance of the ensemble.
-There is a multiplier (default 1) that can be changed to account for errors in the model not accounted for by errors in the meteorlogical driving data.
+There is a multiplier (default 1) that can be changed to account for errors in the model not accounted for by errors in the meteorological driving data.
-The error in the observed timeseries/points is assumed to be 0.1 regardless of the magnitude of the observation.
+The error in the observed timeseries/points is assumed to be 0.4 regardless of the magnitude of the observation.
 This absolute error can be switched to a percentage error, whereby the error is assumed to be, e.g. 10% of the obs value.
 However, in testing it was found that the absolute error produces much smoother results, particularly early on in the timeseries when the observation values are small.